Today’s post is less about Service Dogging and more about living with dogs and disabilities at the same time.

 Cleaning.
 I know, I know.
 Don’t we all?

-But remember that a physical disability can make it much more difficult to apply the pressure, reach, or frequency needed to keep up with pets, children, or sometimes daily life.
+But remember that a physical disability can make it much more difficult to apply the pressure, reach, or frequency needed to keep up with pets, children, or daily life.

 Put it all together, and while we do fairly well with the emergency messes and necessary basic level of housekeeping, we’d be in over our heads for achieving the kind of housekeeping we’d like to without help.

 Martha Stewart is never ever setting foot in our home, but we might be okay with a drop-by from HouseholdHacker.

 - Disposable nitrile gloves.
 Completely necessary tool for anyone whose disability causes difficulty in touching the germy, sticky, slimy, gritty, gummy, or otherwise gross.
 There are biodegradable glove options out there, too.